gvwilson/sdxjs/en/src/async-programming/index.md

 node head.js 5 first.txt second.txt third.txt
 ```

-prints the first 5 lines of each of the three files and:
+prints the first five lines of each of the three files and:
 {: .continue}

 ```sh